Amrit-koul/Amrit-koul/README.md

 ----

-- 🌱 I'm continuously learning and expanding my skills in programming languages like Python, JavaScript, and more.
+- 🌱 I'm continuously learning and expanding my skills in Machine learning, Deep Learning and more.

 - 📫 How to reach me:<br>
 <p align="left">